eclipse-che/che-docs/src/main/_docs/user-management/user-management-organizations.md

 # Organizations in Eclipse Che

-Organization allow to regroup developers on Eclipse Che and allocate resources.
-Resources and permissions are controlled and allocated within Eclipse Che admin dashboard by system administrator.
+Organizations allow admins to group Eclipse Che users and allocate resources.
+Resources and permissions are controlled and allocated within the admin dashboard by a system administrator.

 ## Roles
-There are two main different roles in an organization:
+There are two different roles in an organization:

-- **Admin**: Organization's admins are able to manage the organization.
+- **Admin**: Organization admins are able to manage the organization.
 Admins can edit settings, manage members, resources and sub-organization.
-- **Members**: Organization's members are able create workspace, manage own workspaces and use any other workspaces they have permissions for.
+- **Members**: Organization members are able create workspaces, manage their own workspaces and use any workspaces they have permissions for.

-Alternatively there is **System Admin** role.
-Such a user is able to create root organizations, manage all resources, members and sub-organizations.
+There is also a **System Admin** role which sits above the organization construct.
+System Admins are able to create root organizations, as well as manage all resources, members and sub-organizations.

-## Organization Workspaces
-Workspaces created in an organization use organization resources granted and allocated by the system administrator.

-## Organization Workspace Resources
-Resources for organization are taken from the parent one.
-Admins can control whether all, or a portion of the resources, that are shared with the sub-organization.

 ## Organization Structure
-Organizations can have sub-organizations.
+Top level organizations are called "root organizations."
+Any organization can 0..n sub-organizations.

-Root organizations are the starting point of each group of developers.
-Multiple root organizations are allowed onto your system.
-Root organizations can be created only be the System Admin.
-The management of the root organization's resources is also allowed only to the system admin of your Eclipse Che installation.
+Multiple root organizations are allowed and can be created only be the System Admin.
+Management of root organizations' resources can only be done by the System Admin.

 # Creating an Organization
-Eclipse Che system administrator is able to create organizations.
+Only the System Admin is able to create root organizations.
+Organization Admins can create sub-organizations.

 To create an organization, use the menu in the left sidebar, which leads to the list of organizations:
 ![organization-menu.png]({{base}}/docs/assets/imgs/organization-menu.png){:style="width: 30%"}